lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 The following considers two peers that use the ACE framework for authentication and authorization in constrained environments {{RFC9200}} and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 When doing so, one of the two peers acts as ACE resource server (RS) hosting protected resources.
-The other peer acts as ACE client and requests an access token from an ACE authorization server (AS) that is in trust relationship with the RS.
+The other peer acts as ACE client and requests an access token from an ACE authorization server (AS) that is in a trust relationship with the RS.
 The access token specifies access rights for accessing protected resources at the RS as well as the public authentication credential of the client, namely AUTH_CRED_C.

 After that, C uploads the access token to the RS, by means of an EAD item included in an EDHOC message during the EDHOC execution (see below).
 Alternatively, the AS can upload the access token to the RS on behalf of the client, as per the alternative Short Distribution Chain (SDC) workflow defined in {{I-D.ietf-ace-workflow-and-params}}.